 Dragon fruit contains betalains, which are red-purple and yellow pigments as well as carotenoids, including two xanthophylls (lutein, beta-cryptoxanthin), and two carotenes (lycopene, beta-carotene) [R].

-The seeds contain linoleic and alpha-linoleic fatty acids, which have particular benefit on brain and heart health.
+The seeds from dragon fruit contain linoleic and alpha-linoleic fatty acids, which have particular benefits on brain and heart health.

 How To Eat Dragon Fruit